What happens to the house at the end of a relationship when you separate or get divorced?

 Selling the house after divorce quickly

-There is often need to cash in assets quickly during divorce proceedings.
+There is often a need to cash in assets quickly during divorce proceedings.
 As well as being able to make a clean break, selling your home fast means you will have the money for your next move as quickly as possible.

 Rather than take a gamble on the open market, you might be able to secure a sale within just four weeks by selling to a house buying specialist such as Flying Homes.
 You don’t need to worry about marketing, property viewings, negotiations, property ladders or conveyancing.
 You’ll receive a fair offer based on the market price of your property, and it’s up to you whether or not to take up this offer.
 Accepting a quick sale could be what you need to speed up the stressful and emotional process of divorce.